This function allows you to synchronize files from your Microsoft SharePoint storage.

 Synchronizing files from SharePoint with a validity date

 Valid files are also synchronized.
-Providing files with validity requires the creation of two date columns in SharePoint, one that has the start, and one that has the end date.
+Providing files with validity requires the creation of two date columns in SharePoint, one that has the start and one that has the end date.

-After that, select the file, go to “Open in details pane”, scroll down and you will find the names of the created columns.
+Select the file, go to “Open in details pane”, scroll down and you will find the names of the created columns.
 When you click “Enter value here” you can write down the date or use the date picker.

-When you are done setting the validity of the desired files, the file manager of SharePoint will look like this:
+When you are done setting the validity of the desired files the file manager of SharePoint will look like this:

 Now, you have to go to the Wallboard file manager and continue the integration.
 When you have created or used your credentials, the “Connect shared folder” window will appear, asking you to locate your documents.
-Here, if you want to synchronize your valid files, you must add the correct names of the starting and ending columns created before otherwise, the given validity will be lost after the sync.
+Here, if you want to synchronize your valid files you must add the correct names of the starting and ending columns created before.
+Otherwise, the given validity will be lost after the sync.

 This video shows how to move your documents, files from SharePoint to our system.